MarcAT92/Grocery_Shop/server/README.md

 **All routes are protected and require authentication:**
 - `POST /api/orders/create` - Create a new order using cart items and shipping address

+## Environment Variables Explained

+### Required Variables

+- `MONGODB_URI`: Connection string for your MongoDB database.
+This can be a local MongoDB instance or a MongoDB Atlas cluster.
+  - Example local: `mongodb://localhost:27017/grocery_shop`
+  - Example Atlas: `mongodb+srv://username:password@cluster.mongodb.net/grocery_shop?retryWrites=true&w=majority`

+- `CLERK_SECRET_KEY`: Your Clerk secret key for backend authentication verification.
+This is used to verify the JWT tokens issued by Clerk.
+  - Get this from your Clerk dashboard under API Keys.

+- `JWT_SECRET`: Secret key used for signing and verifying JWT tokens for admin authentication.
+  - This should be a long, random string.
+You can generate one using a tool like [randomkeygen.com](https://randomkeygen.com/).

+### Cloudinary Variables (Required for Image Upload)

+- `CLOUDINARY_CLOUD_NAME`: Your Cloudinary cloud name.
+- `CLOUDINARY_API_KEY`: Your Cloudinary API key.
+- `CLOUDINARY_API_SECRET`: Your Cloudinary API secret.
+  - Get these from your Cloudinary dashboard under Account Details.

+### Optional Variables

+- `PORT`: The port on which the server will run.
+Defaults to 4000 if not provided.

+- `ADMIN_EMAIL` and `ADMIN_PASSWORD`: These are used for the initial admin account setup.
+If provided, the system will create an admin user with these credentials when it first starts up if no admin users exist in the database.

 ## Authentication